Red Hen Publications

 From his personal history it is easy enough to see where that last weakness comes from.
 It must make things go much smoother to be able to do so when a matter comes before the Wizengamot.
 Considering the difficulties people run into when trying to pry a verdict out of a jury of 12, can you imagine the nightmare it must be with a body of 50?
 But still, there is a time and a place for that sort of thing.

 The best time to have gone out hunting Horcruxes was while Voldemort was out of commission.
-And Albus had to know that there was at least one of them by then.
+And Albus had to know that there was at least one of them from the time of Tom’s first defeat.
 He claims that he knew from the beginning that Voldemort wasn’t dead.
 The list of things that would have kept Voldemort from dying when his own curse rebounded is even shorter than the list of what monsters are stone-turners.
 Albus has to have known that there was at least one Horcrux in the equation, even if he knew nothing about Reggie’s adventure.

 Could he have believed that the Harrycrux was the only one?